 - Committed to full participation in the program

 A welcoming orientation to the St. Louis region for people of color

 Gateway Connections has been developed for professionals and their spouses or guests who have recently relocated to the St. Louis region.
 The program is designed to assist these professionals in making a smooth, knowledgeable transition to living in the St. Louis region.
-A half-day session has been designed to give the participants an opportunity to meet key business and community leaders and receive an extensive overview of the area’s history, economics, structures, cultural affairs and leisure amenities.
-In addition, the participants meet other professionals who have relocated to the area.
+A half-day session has been designed to give the participants an opportunity to meet key business and community leaders and receive an extensive overview of the area’s history, economy, infrastructures, culture, and leisure amenities.
+Participants also meet other professionals who relocated to the area.
 The program goals are:

-- Introduce people of color who have recently relocated to the St. Louis region;
+- Introduce people of color who recently relocated to the St. Louis region

-- Encourage the participants to become involved in community activities and civic groups and cultural and entertainment scene;
+- Encourage the participants to become involved in the community by participating in local activities, civic groups, and the cultural entertainment scene